REGENCY SQUARE

 A 35 million dollar expansion of REGENCY SQUARE got underway in 1979.
 The outparcel Convenience Center was demolished to make way for a 500,000 square foot West Wing.
 May-Cohens was enlarged into a 147,000 square foot operation.
 It became a walk-thru anchor, connecting the original mall with the new addition.

-Ivey's relocated into a new 2-level (115,000 square foot) store and Sears built a 2-level (216,700 square foot) location.
+Ivey's relocated into a new 2-level (115,000 square foot) store and Sears built a 2-level (216,700 square foot) unit.
 Furchgott's moved across the mallway, into the old Ivey's space.
-The original Furchgott's building was reconfigured as the 6-bay The Commons Food Court and American Multi-Cinema Regency Mall 6.
+The mall was re-dedicated in March 1981.
+It now spanned approximately 1,170,000 leasable square feet and contained 160 retail spaces.

+The third theatrical venue to operate at the mall, the freestanding American Multi-Cinema Regency Square 8, was built in its northwestern periphery.
+First features were shown on July 19, 1991.
 A second expansion of REGENCY SQUARE was completed in 1992.
 Dillard's moved into a new 2-level (188,300 square foot) store and 27,600 square feet of inline store space was added to the mall.
 Montgomery Ward assumed the original Dillard's space.
-The third theatrical venue to operate at the mall, a freestanding American Multi-Cinema megaplex, was built in its northwestern periphery.

 In August 1997, the mall's proprietor, Dallas-based MEPC American Properties, started a two-stage mall renovation.
 During Phase One, new signage, lighting, and exterior landscaping were installed.
 A new palm leaf logo was also created.
 These projects were completed in the spring of 1997.
-The second phase mall remodeling got underway in September 1998.
-The original culinary complex was enlarged into the 11-bay Beach Cafe Food Court.
+The second phase remodeling got underway in September 1998.
+The original culinary complex was enlarged into the 11-bay Beach Cafe Food Court

 The theater located northwest of the mall was expanded and renamed as the American Multi-Cinema Regency 24.
 The facility was re-dedicated on March 19, 1999.
 Meanwhile, in April 1998, Chicago-based General Growth Properties acquired the holdings of Dallas-based MEPC American Properties, with REGENCY SQUARE being added to the GGP portfolio.
 GGP ended up completing the second phase of the mall renovation in the fall of 1999.